Cyclic dominance in a two-person Rock-Scissors-Paper game: The Rock-Scissors-Paper game

-These represent the three possible outcomes, win, loss and tie.
-For example, agent $X$ is the loser at $\xi_{0}$, wins at $\xi_1$ and ties at $\xi_2$.
+These represent the three possible outcomes in the game: win, loss and tie.
+For example, player $X$ loses at $\xi_{0}$, wins at $\xi_1$ and ties at $\xi_2$.

-Due to symmetry, the dynamics of \eqref{eq:replicator} can be studied from the dynamics on a quotient space.
-The restricted flow to this space contains the quotient heteroclinic network with one-dimensional connections between two of the relative steady states: $\xi_0$, $\xi_1$ and $\xi_2$.
-The quotient cycles are described as (see Figure \ref{fig:cycles-in-network})
+Due to symmetry, the dynamics of \eqref{eq:replicator} on $\R^6$ can be studied from the dynamics on the quotient space $\R^6/\Gamma$.
+The dynamics on $\R^6$ can be then recovered from the quotient dynamics in the usual way.
+The restricted flow to the quotient space $\R^6/\Gamma$ contains the quotient heteroclinic network with one-dimensional heteroclinic connections between two of the relative equilibria: $\xi_0$, $\xi_1$ and $\xi_2$.
+The quotient heteroclinic cycles are described as (see Figure \ref{fig:cycles-in-network})

-Notice that the coordinate hyperplanes as well as all sub-simplices of $\varDelta$ are flow-invariant subspaces.
-In particular, every heteroclinic connection $\kappa_{i,j}=\left[\xi_i \rightarrow \xi_j \right]$, $i \neq j=0,1,2$, is of saddle-sink type in a two-dimensional boundary of $\varDelta$.
+Notice that the coordinate hyperplanes as well as all sub-simplices of~$\varDelta$ are flow-invariant subspaces.
+In particular, every heteroclinic connection $\left[\xi_i \rightarrow \xi_j \right]$, $i \neq j=0,1,2$, is of saddle-sink type in a two-dimensional boundary of $\varDelta$.
 Denote this subspace by $P_{ij}$.
 Evidently, $P_{ij}$ is not a vector subspace of $\R^6$.
-For convenience we find a three-dimensional vector subspace of $\R^6 $, labelled $Q_{ij}$, also invariant under the flow such that $P_{ij}\subset Q_{ij}$ and $\kappa_{i,j}$ persists in a robust way.
-Representatives of all connections in the quotient network and respective flow-invariant subspaces that contain them are listed in Table \ref{tab:representative}.
+For convenience we find a three-dimensional vector subspace of $\R^6 $, labelled $Q_{ij}$, also invariant under the flow such that $P_{ij}\subset Q_{ij}$ and $\left[\xi_i \rightarrow \xi_j \right]$ persists in a robust way.
+Representatives of all heteroclinic connections in the quotient heteroclinic network and the respective flow-invariant subspaces that contain them are listed in Table \ref{tab:representative}.